4/29/2020

 Operator

 Thank you.
-Ladies and gentlemen, at this time the floor is open for your questions.
+Ladies and gentlemen, at this time, the floor is open for your questions.
 If you would like to ask a question, you may do so by pressing star 1 now.
 If you are using a speakerphone, please make sure that your mute function is turned off to allow your signal to reach our equipment.
 Again, press star 1 now.
-Our first question comes from Dan Fenyon with Jefferies.
+Our first question comes from Dan Fanion with Jefferies.

 speaker

-Dan Fenyon
+Dan Fanion

 speaker

-Terry
+Terry Duffy

 speaker